 Coronavirus update for customers

-If we are due to visit your home, it’s important that you let us know before we arrive if you are self-isolating or otherwise affected by Coronavirus by calling us on 0333 400 8222.
+If we’re due to carry out a repair in your home, it’s important that you let us know before we arrive if you are shielding, self-isolating or otherwise affected by COVID-19 by calling us on 0333 400 8222.

 FINANCIAL SUPPORT TO YOU